DigiClass/CALCS/README.md

 All geographical and name data will be released through the Pleiades Project, under the terms of their [Creative Commons license](http://creativecommons.org/licenses/by/3.0/us/).
-Any images or manuscripts will be distributed via the [Recogito](http://pelagios.org/recogito/?collection=early+islamic) platform so long as they are licensed under CC-BY or more liberal licenses.
+Any images or manuscripts will be distributed via the [Recogito](http://pelagios.org/recogito/?collection=early+islamic) platform so long as they are licensed under CC-BY or more open licenses.